ikergarcia1996/Easy-Label-Projection/README.md

 ````

 ### Output directory:
-The output directory where the alignments (talp file) and projections (tsv file) will be saved.
+The output directory is where the alignments (talp file) and projections (tsv file) will be saved.
 The name of the files that will be created.
 The output files will have the path: `{output_dir}/{output_name}.{alignment_method}.{data_split}.[talp|tsv]`
 ````commandline